Competing Ordering Modes in the Distorted Quantum Kagome Material Clinoatacamite Cu$_2$Cl(OH)$_3$

 Clinoatacamite crystallizes in a monoclinic structure of space group $P2_1/n$ (No.\,14)~\cite{Grice1996} and with lattice parameters $a=6.1675(7)$\,\AA, $b=6.8327(8)$\,\AA, $c=9.1517(4)$\,\AA~and $\beta = 99.492(2)^{\circ}$~\cite{Malcherek2009} [Fig.~\ref{fig:Fig1}(a)].
 Three inequivalent copper sites Cu(1)--Cu(3) are present.
 As depicted in Fig.~\ref{fig:Fig1}(a), Cu(1)(OH)$_6$ and Cu(2)(OH)$_4$Cl$_2$ octahedra alternate along the $a$ axis.
 Cu(3)(OH)$_4$Cl$_2$ octahedra form chains along the $b$ axis.
 The Cu(2) and Cu(3) sites form a slightly distorted kagome motif, spanned by the $[010]$ and $[10\overline{1}]$ crystal directions.
 Cu(1) sites are interlayer sites.
 There are three inequivalent NN Cu-Cu exchange paths ($J_4$-$J_6$) within the kagome layers and three inequivalent NN Cu-Cu exchange paths ($J_1$-$J_3$) between kagome and interlayer sites [Fig.~\ref{fig:Fig1}(b)].

 We show that the kagome motif is formed by the dominant exchange couplings by employing DFT with full potential local orbital basis~\cite{Koepernik1999} and generalized gradient approximation (GGA) functional~\cite{Perdew1996}.
 Electronic correlations on the Cu$^{2+}$ ions were accounted for by GGA+$U$~\cite{Liechtenstein1995}.
 As the strength of the exchange couplings is well known to sensitively depend on Cu--O--Cu bond angles, we have first studied the crystal structure of clinoatacamite using single-crystal neutron diffraction.
 We collected the data using the Four-Circle Diffractometer E5 at the BER II reactor of the Helmholtz-Zentrum Berlin f\"ur Materialien und Energie (HZB), Germany~\cite{SI,Xtal3.4,Sears1995,Sears1992_absorption,Zachariasen1967}.
 Subsequently, we used the obtained positional parameters as input for the DFT-based analysis together with lattice parameters from Ref.~\cite{Malcherek2009}.
 Fig.~\ref{fig:Fig1}(c) visualizes the $U$ dependence of $J_1$-$J_6$.
 Next-nearest neighbor exchanges $J_7$-$J_{29}$ were found to be $\left|J_i\right| < 10$\,K~\cite{SI}.
 We calculated the $J_i$ at $U = 7.19$\,eV, where the mean-field Curie-Weiss temperature agrees with the experimental value $\Theta_\textrm{CW}=-165(1)$\,K extracted from a fit of the inverse magnetic susceptibility~\cite{SI}.
-The dominant exchange couplings, $J_4 = 120.1$\,K, $J_5 = 211.6$\,K and $J_6 = 367.7$\,K form the non-uniform AFM kagome layers.
-Here, $J_6$ couples units of three Cu sites into trimers, similar to the motif deduced in Ref.~\cite{Kim2008} for in-plane exchange only~\cite{comm:trimermodel,Harris2013}.
-Smaller FM couplings $J_1 = -6.8$\,K, $J_2 = -14.5$\,K and $J_3= -30.3$\,K form the network to the interlayer sites, as suggested in Ref.~\cite{Khatami2012}.